-TRT 220 DIRECTED STUDIES IN TRAFFIC

-AND TRANSPORTATION (1-3T)
+DIRECTED STUDIES IN TRAFFIC TRT 220 AND TRANSPORTATION (1-3T) 1-3 credits

 This course is designed for independent study in specific areas of the traffic and transportation industry.
 The project is chosen by the student in consultation with a faculty member and is carried out under faculty supervision.